-The yellow building isá┴sh˙s,áwhileáthe gray one is Gilsstofa. ┴sh˙s contains exhibitions and the ┴skaffi - Tea room (cafÚ), which serves traditional light Icelandic fare.
-In Gilsstofa are offices, the information centreáand the souvenir shop.
+The yellow building isá┴sh˙s,áwhileáthe gray one is Gilsstofa. ┴sh˙s contains exhibitions and the museums tea room/cafÚ, which serves traditional Icelandic delicacies.
+The Gilsstofa houses the museum's offices.

 ┴sh˙s was builtáat ┴s at Hegranes, Skagafj÷rur in 1884-86.
 It was moved to the GlaumbŠr Museum site in 1991.
 The house, in its new location near to the old turf farmhouse, represents the type of buildings that supplanted turf houses in the 19th century.
 The house also serves as a reminder of the hard lives lived by Icelandic rural people, and tells the story of an influential home that played an important role ináimproving agricultural methods and techniques in the region in the period around 1900.áMany technical innovations which had not been seen before in Skagafj÷rur were first demonstrated at ┴s.
 Some of them were imported, others adapted or invented.
 The family at ┴s also introduced many other improvements, and there is no doubt that they led to considerable progress in agricultural skills in Skagafj÷rur in the period 1870-1920.

 Sigurlaug Gunnarsdˇttir, theáhouswifeáat ┴s, was a skilled craftswoman who made the first Icelandic ceremonial costume of modern design.
 She founded the first women's association in Iceland in 1869, and was the director of one of the first girls schools in Iceland, which was established in 1877.
 The house was constructed with the idea of opening a girls school, but this never came to pass.
 By 1977, when the last resident moved out of the house, four generations had lived in it.
 The couple who built the house were progressive people who campaigned for individual rights and promoted education of all kinds.
 They held courses at their home for both boys and girls for several decades and had a great influence on improvement and progress in the agriculture of the region at their time.á